Regenerative Farming

 - Healthier and more natural crops

-Reduced use of pesticides and fertilizers - Significant reduction in energy use per unit of crop yield in comparison to industrialized agriculture
+- Significant reduction in energy use per unit of crop yield in comparison to industrialized agriculture

 - Improves farm profitability and contribution to local economies